Buying a Home Through a Seller’s Agent – Pros and Cons

 "The only possible advantage is that in talking directly to the seller's agent, the buyer might learn something that a buyer's agent might not know," he says.
 "That is doubtful, though, since a buyer's agent knows the questions to ask better than a buyer does.
 The seller's agent is only interested in selling one home - his listing."

 Another downside for buyers is that they have only one broker office to turn to if a lawsuit needs to be filed, Phillips says.
-When each side has their own agent, each would have their own insurance policies and two pockets to pay out of if a payout is required, he says.
+When each side has its own agent, each would have their own insurance policies and two pockets to pay out of if a payout is required, he says.

 For Phillips, the pros outweigh the cons for buyers, who have more negotiating power at the table with a dual agent.
 An agent representing both sides, he says, tries "harder to be very transparent and create two clients for life."